hsonhi/rfid-MFRC522-Sketch/README.md

 ## RFID-RC522

-Arduino board (Uno, Nano) with RFID-RC522 reader project samples.
+Arduino board with RFID-RC522 reader.
-#### An attempt on studying RFID chips data on car's immobilizer systems.
+An attempt on studying RFID chips on car's immobilizer systems.
+\
+\
 <img src="wiring.png"/>